The Weeknd tour: setlist and ticket details

-The popstar, whose real-name is Abel Makkonen Tesfaye, is playing some of the most famous venues across the United States and Canada on his After Hours til Dawn tour.
+The popstar, whose real-name is Abel Makkonen Tesfaye, is in the middle of his After Hours til Dawn and has been playing some of the most famous venues across the United States and Canada.

 Here is all you need to know: